vmware/vic-product/docs/user_doc/vic_app_dev/network_use_cases.md

 ## Publish a Container Port <a id="port"></a>

-Connect a container to an external mapped port on the public network of the VCH:
+Connect a container VM to an external mapped port on the public network of the VCH:

 `$ docker run -p 8080:80 --name test1 my_container my_app`

 **Result:**  You can access Port 80 on `test1` from the public network interface on the VCH at port 8080.

+## Container VM Port Forwarding <a id="portforwarding"></a>

+When a container VM is connected to a container-network as the primary network, you can forward a port on the container VM, in the same way you can via NAT on the endpoint VM:

+`$ docker run --net=published-container-net -p 80:8080 -d tomcat:alpine`

+The above example allows you to access the Tomcat webserver via port 80 on the container VM, via `published-container-net`, instead of being fixed to port 8080 as defined in the Tomcat Dockerfile.
+This makes it significantly simpler for you to expose services directly via container networks, without having to modify images.

+For an example of port forwarding when a container VM is connected to both the bridge network and a container network, see [Deploy Containers That Combine Bridge Networks with a Container Network](#containerbridge).

 ## Add Containers to a New Bridge Network <a id="newbridge"></a>